Etyinge's thirty-three illustrations of A Christmas Carol — A Ghost Story of Christmas (1868)

-Impressions of the volume that provides these images
+Impressions of the volume containing these images

 Despite a few loose pages, the octavo book in the Rare Book Collection of the E. J. Pratt Library, University of Toronto, is in superb condition, with very little fading or yellowing.
 The book is elaborately printed, with decorations, head and tail pieces on heavy stock, as are the engravings, by Ticknor-Fields's house engraver from 1866 to 1869, A. V. S. Anthony.
 The gilt on the ends is still bright, and the volume is titled on the spine and on the embossed red-brown front cover.
 The end papers are chocolate brown, and not much faded after 140 years.
 Although it is dated "1869," the Christmas Book was in fact published in December of 1868, as the inscription by the giver indicates.
 The series, which involves a frontispiece and nineteen 4" by 5" full-page plates and five 3" by 2" vignettes (one for the beginning of each "stave"), contains the first instance in the publication history of Dickens's classic in which Tiny Tim is depicted as sailing through the streets of Camden Town on his father's shoulder ("Tiny Tim's Ride").